LIMEtree: Consistent and Faithful Surrogate Explanations of Multiple Classes: Discussion

-For images and text data, regardless of the rule length, its presentation will always be comprehensible.
-These rules cannot have more literals than the number of dimensions in the interpretable domain, translating to the number of segments for images and words or tokens for text.
-Presenting such a rule in the former case corresponds to displaying an image with various segments occluded and in the latter producing a text excerpt with various words or tokens removed.
-For tabular data, however, these rules may become relatively long and incomprehensible, with the exception of root-to-leaf paths that apply multiple conditions to a single feature, thereby implicitly reducing the size of the explanation.
-In this case visualisations are also not a viable alternative due to the inherent limitation of the human perceptual system to 3 dimensions, with an additional capacity enabled when considering time, e.g., when explaining time series.
-Finally, a general criticism of rule-based explanations postulating that it is difficult to understand how each logical condition affects the prediction makes them less appealing than other types of explanations.
+The decision rules -- logical conditions extracted from root-to-leaf paths -- may indeed become overwhelmingly long, in fact as long as the tree depth, however this does not impact all the data types equally and an appropriate presentation medium can alleviate this issue regardless of the tree complexity.
+For image and text data such rules will always be comprehensible, no matter their length, since they cannot have more literals than the dimensionality of the underlying interpretable domain, i.e., the number of segments for images and word-based tokens for text.
+Presenting this rule in the former case corresponds to displaying an image with its various segments occluded -- e.g., see Figure~\ref{fig:examples:rtl} -- and in the latter producing a text excerpt with selected tokens removed.
+For tabular data, however, these rules may become relatively long and incomprehensible since this domain lacks a similar human-friendly representation; the exception is root-to-leaf paths that impose multiple logical conditions on a single feature (in the original domain), allowing for their compression.
+Regardless of the presentation medium, a general criticism of rule-based explanations is the difficulty of understanding how each logical condition affects the prediction, making them less appealing than other explanation types.

-Therefore, if tree structure-based explanations are not required for image and text data, and additionally rule-based explanations are not needed for tabular data, the complexity of the tree \(\Omega\) does not have to be controlled.
-In this case, the surrogate complexity measure \(\Omega(g)\) can be removed from the optimisation objective \(\mathcal{O}\) given in Equation~\ref{eq:lime_objective} and the optimisation step \ref{algo:LIMEtree_optimisation_1} in Algorithm~\ref{algo:LIMEtree} can be skipped, paving the way for perfect fidelity.
-It is worth mentioning that a \emph{complete} surrogate tree will produce more counterfactual explanations for every data point, thereby leaking information about the black-box model, which may be proprietary~\cite{sokol2019counterfactual}.
+In view of these observations, if explanations based on the structure of the surrogate tree are not required for image and text data, and additionally rule-based explanations are not needed for tabular data, the model complexity \(\Omega\) does not have to be minimised.
+It can therefore be removed from the optimisation objective \(\mathcal{O}\) given in Equation~\ref{eq:lime:objective}, paving the way for full explanation fidelity. {\sc LIMEtree} therefore delivers a practical surrogate explainer with strong guarantees and well-understood limitations.
+Since it can be used with \emph{any} AI model and data type -- albeit with some constraints for tabular data -- it promises to become an invaluable tool for inspecting, debugging and explaining black-box predictive systems.